 Sleeping Pad R-Value (Therm-a-Rest NeoAir XLite Max SV)

-Technically speaking, an R-value measures how well an object resists (hence the “R”) heat (this measurement isn’t only used on sleeping pads—it quantifies thermal resistance in windows, housing insulation, and much more).
+Technically speaking, R-value measures how well an object resists (hence the “R”) heat.
+It's worth noting that this measurement isn’t only used on sleeping pads—it quantifies thermal resistance in windows, housing insulation, and much more.
 The higher the R-value of a sleeping pad, the greater it will resist heat transfer and keep you insulated from the ground.
-R-values for sleeping pads usually range from around 1 to 7, while thicker and less portable mattresses can creep into the double digits (but these have limited appeal for most backpackers).
-Keep in mind that this is a standalone rating system (i.e., R-value numbers have no correspondence to temperature).
+R-values for sleeping pads usually range from around 1 to 7, while thicker and less portable camping mattresses can creep into the double digits (but these have limited appeal for most backpackers).
+Keep in mind that this is a standalone rating system, meaning that R-value numbers have no correspondence to temperature.

 Which R-Value is Right For Me?

-R-values can be tricky to interpret, as they have no natural relation to temperature.
+R-values can be tricky to interpret as they have no natural relation to temperature.
 Additionally, there are many other factors at play when it comes to your comfort, including the warmth of your sleeping bag, your metabolism (do you run hot or cold?), your sleeping position, the weather (is it wet or windy?), and more.
-Because it can be difficult to state with confidence what R-value is right for what temperature, we'll speak in generalities—and it never hurts to be conservative.
+Because it can be difficult to state with confidence which R-value is right for which temperature, we'll speak in generalities—and it never hurts to be conservative.
 Below, we list the three major seasons, giving the lower limits of each range for those looking for the lightest and most packable option.
-If you're not limited in space, weight, or price, consider opting for a higher R-value (unlike a too-warm sleeping bag, you're unlikely to overheat).
-The chart underneath provides examples of backpacking pads in each range.
+If you're not limited in terms of space, weight, or price, consider opting for a higher R-value (unlike a too-warm sleeping bag, you're unlikely to overheat due to a high-R-value pad).
+The chart below provides examples of backpacking pads in each range.

 R-Values of Popular Backpacking Pads